Singapore Gulf Bank's launch amid wealth flows

 [SINGAPORE] About 6,000 kilometres from Singapore in Bahrain’s capital, a group of Singapore investors have built a showcase of the Republic’s banking expertise.

-The Singapore Gulf Bank (SGB) was set up in 2024 in Manama city by the Whampoa Group, a multi-family office group linked to OCBC’s founding Lee family.
-It is also supported by Mumtalakat, Bahrain’s sovereign wealth fund, and a founding investor in the bank.
+The Singapore Gulf Bank (SGB) was set up in 2024 in Manama city by the Whampoa Group, a private investment holding group linked to OCBC’s founding Lee family, and supported by founder investor Mumtalakat, Bahrain’s sovereign wealth fund.

 Edmund Lee, son of the late prominent stockbroker Freddy Lee and nephew of Singapore’s first prime minister Lee Kuan Yew, chairs the bank.
 The veteran banker worked for a decade at JPMorgan Chase, where his positions included vice-chairman of Asia-Pacific and senior country officer for Singapore.